Cookie Consent by Free Privacy Policy Generator Distributed Caching and Domain Objects Caching Pattern for .NET - NCache

 Problem Definition

 Domain objects form the backbone of any application.
-They capture data model from the database and also the business rules that apply to this data.
+They capture the data model from the database and also the business rules that apply to this data.
 It is very typical for most subsystems of an application to rely on these common domain objects.
-And, usually applications spend most of their time in either loading or saving these domain objects to the database.
-The actual "processing time" of these objects is very small specially for N-Tier applications where each "user request" is very short.
+And, usually, applications spend most of their time in either loading or saving these domain objects to the database.
+The actual "processing time" of these objects is very small, especially for N-Tier applications where each "user request" is very short.

-This means that performance of the application depends greatly on how quickly these domain objects can be made available to the application.
+This means that the performance of the application depends greatly on how quickly these domain objects can be made available to the application.
 If the application has to make numerous database trips, the performance is usually bad.
-But, if the application caches these objects close-by, the performance improves greatly.
+But if the application caches these objects close by, the performance improves greatly.

-At the same time, it is very important that domain object caching code is kept in such a central place that no matter who loads or saves the domain objects, the application automatically interacts with the cache.
-Additionally, we must hide the caching code from the rest of application so we can take it out easily if needed.
+At the same time, the caching logic for domain objects is centralized in one place.
+This ensures that whenever domain objects are loaded or saved, the application automatically interacts with the cache.
+Additionally, we must hide the caching code from the rest of the application so we can take it out easily if needed.

 Solution

 As described above, the solution is an extension of an existing design pattern called Domain Objects Persistence Pattern for .NET.
-That pattern already achieves the goal of separating domain objects from persistence code and from the rest of the application as well.
+That pattern already achieves the goal of separating domain objects from persistence code and the rest of the application as well.
 This double-decoupling provides a great deal of flexibility in the design.
-The domain objects and the rest of the application is totally unaffected whether the data is coming from a relational database or any other source (e.g. XML, flat files, or Active Directory/LDAP).
+The domain objects and the rest of the application are unaffected whether the data is coming from a relational database or any other source (e.g., XML, flat files, or Active Directory/LDAP).

 Therefore, the best place to embed caching code is in the persistence classes.
 This ensures that no matter which part of the application issues the load or save call to domain objects, caching is appropriately referenced first.
-This also hides all the caching code from rest of the application and lets you replace it with something else should you choose to do so.
+This approach also encapsulates all caching logic, keeping it hidden from the rest of the application and making it easy to replace or modify if needed.

 Domain and Persistence Classes